cosmos/sdk-tutorials/b9lab-content/5-my-own-chain/03-starport-16-wager-denom.md

 This was all rather simple.
 The difficulty was in fact in the IBC protocol and relayers.
 Your checkers blockchain is complete.
 It has the required features, and lets players play comfortably.

 Complete?
-What if you wanted to introduce a new feature after it has been deployed.
+What if you wanted to introduce a new feature after it has been deployed and been running?
 That's the point of migrations in the next section.